mattmakai/fullstackpython.com/content/posts/190626-dev-led-sales-startups.markdown

 <img src="/img/190626-dev-led-sales/10-devrel-skills.jpg" width="100%" class="shot rnd outl" alt="Developer relations skillset.">
 </div><div class="c6"><p>
-You, as the founder, should serve as the chief evangelist for your product during the early stages of your company, and arguably that role never stops.
+You, as the founder, should serve as the chief evangelist for your product during the early stages of your company.
+That role never stops regardless of how large and successful you become.
 <p>
 But your time is split in a hundred different ways so eventually you need to hire someone with a nuanced understanding of how to